marciomat/reverse_engineering/picoctf/checkpass/README.md

 Now it's time to brute-force this character and try every printable ASCII.

 Once we find the character that passes the validation, we update the dummy password with the right character in the right place.

-With this updated dummy password we repeat all over, starting with finding which character of the password is next to be brute-forced.
+With this updated dummy password we repeat the process all over again.

 At each iteration our dummy password becomes less and less dummy.
-Until, 32 iterations later, it's not dummy at all!
+Until, 32 iterations later, it's not dummy anymore!

 Here is how the sequence looks like: